Two Characterizations of Geometrically Infinite Actions on Gromov Hyperbolic Spaces: Preliminaries

 \section{Preliminaries}

-In this section we introduce the preliminaries we shall use on convergence group actions (cf. \cite{tukia1994convergence, bowditch1999convergence}) and hyperbolic spaces (cf. \cite{bridson2013metric}).
+In this section we introduce the preliminaries we will use on convergence group actions (cf. \cite{tukia1994convergence, bowditch1999convergence}) and hyperbolic spaces (cf. \cite{bridson2013metric}).
 In particular, we follow the account of \cite{bowditch2012relatively} on geometrically finite actions.